Mac OS X Snow Leopard: System requirements

-However, even if the retail edition of Snow Leopard is in fact a "Leopard Upgrade", the company has acknowledged that there is no technical barrier in that edition preventing a direct upgrade from Mac OS X "Tiger".

-The Leopard Upgrade license explicitly applies to the Up-To-Date Program (US$9.95) for Macs bought between June 8 and December 26, 2009 and the installation discs provided through this program are clearly marked as upgrades unlike either of the retail editions.

 New or changed features

-Mac OS X Snow Leopard is intended to be a release aimed to refine the existing feature set, expand the technological capabilities of the operating system, and improve application efficiency.
+Mac OS X Snow Leopard is a release that refined the existing feature set, expanded the technological capabilities of the operating system, and improved application efficiency.
 Many of the changes involve how the system works in the background and are not intended to be seen by the user.
-For example, the Finder application was completely rewritten in the Cocoa application programming interface.
+For example, the Finder application was completely rewritten in the Cocoa application programming interface, from its previous Carbon codebase.
 Despite significant changes in the software, users will experience almost no changes in the user interface.
 Snow Leopard includes the following changes: